 This exclusion creates a compliance trap.
 Workforce members access their organizational Gmail account, then click the Google Apps menu and open Google Contacts.
 The interface appears identical.
 The legal coverage differs completely.
 Patient phone numbers stored in Google Contacts receive no BAA protection.

 Restrict Google Contacts through the admin console.
-Navigate to Apps, Google Workspace, Contacts, and set Service Status to OFF for all organizational units handling ePHI.
+Go to Apps, Google Workspace, Contacts, and set Service Status to OFF for all organizational units handling ePHI.

-Migrate all workforce members handling ePHI from free Gmail to a paid Google Workspace plan (Business Standard minimum).
+The audit fix.
+Migrate all workforce members handling ePHI from free Gmail to a paid Google Workspace plan (Business Standard minimum with Vault add-on, or Business Plus for native Vault).
 Document the migration date and create a signed acceptable use policy.
-Log into admin.google.com as Super Admin, navigate to Account Settings, Legal and Compliance, and accept the HIPAA Business Associate Amendment.
+Log into admin.google.com as Super Admin, open Account Settings, Legal and Compliance, and accept the HIPAA Business Associate Amendment.
 Screenshot the confirmation page.
+If on Business Standard, purchase the Vault add-on or confirm upgrade to Business Plus before relying on audit-log retention to satisfy 164.312(b).
 Disable Google Contacts under Apps settings to prevent ePHI storage in non-covered services.
-Export a monthly user license report showing every workforce member provisioned on a BAA-covered plan [HIPAA 164.316(b)(2)(i)].
+Export a monthly user license report showing every workforce member provisioned on a BAA-covered plan (164.316(b)(2)(i)).

 Which Google Workspace Default Settings Create HIPAA Violations?